 Links with Yoga

-Jyotish Astrology, just like the knowledge of how to maintain perfect health – Ayurveda, and all the rest of the vast Vedic literature was ‘revealed’ or ‘cognized’.
-It was not discovered – neither was it invented by mankind, nor developed by trial and error.
+Jyotish Astrology, just like Ayurveda, was ‘revealed’ or ‘cognized’.
+It was not discovered – neither was it invented by mankind, nor developed by trial and error over a period of time.

 Vedic Astrology’s Predictive Capabilities